-The video shows SUNCT syndrome.
-The abbreviation SUNCT syndrome stands for “shortlasting unilateral neuralgiform headache attacks with conjunctival injection, tearing, sweating and rhinorrhea”.
+The video shows a SUNCT syndrome.
+The abbreviation SUNCT syndrome stands for "shortlasting unilateral neuralgiform headache attacks with conjunctival injection, tearing, sweating and rhinorrhea".

 - The attacks can be triggered by chewing maneuvers, but do not respond to indomethacin or carbamazepine.